PilzDE/pilz_teach/README.md

 Now the manipulator depicted in RViz should move back and forth.

+### ROS2 Eloquent

+The beforementioned procedure can analoguously be done with ROS2 Eloquent without any changes.

 ## Related project links
 * [pilz_robots](http://wiki.ros.org/pilz_robots) package and tutorials for getting started with PRBT6 robot manipulator module